 According to the US Centers for Disease Control and Prevention, proper hand-washing is one of the best – and easiest – ways to avoid getting sick and spreading germs to others.
 Unfortunately, hand washing is not an innate human skill — it needs to be taught!
 Teach your children why washing their hands matters.
 Explain what germs are and how they spread.
 Help them make the connection of how what they have on their hands can directly affect their health and the health of others.

-Don’t underestimate the power of hand washing!
-20 seconds spent at the sink could save you many trips to the doctor’s office.
+Don’t underestimate the power of handwashing!
+Twenty seconds spent at the sink could save you many trips to the doctor’s office.